kseistrup/trims/README.md

   -o OUTPUT, --output OUTPUT
                         resultant services(5) compliant file

-Trims merges one or more services(5) compliant files such that the result has exactly one line for each unique port/protocol combination.
+Trims trims one or more services(5) compliant files such that the result has exactly one line for each unique port/protocol combination.